Harry Specters

 Harry Specter's products received one Three-Star rating and two One-Star awards in the Guild of Fine Food's Great Taste Awards for 2014.
 As well, the Guardian ranked their chocolate Easter egg as the best chocolate made by a social enterprise in 2014.

+As of 2024, the company has helped 350+ autistic people through paid work and free work experience.
+In addition the company has won the following awards: